 Once you've zeroed in on the dates with the cheapest fares, you'll be taken to this page where you can see all the available flights.
 Select the “Sort and Filter” button in the upper right-hand corner to filter for the best flights.

-Here you can filter by number of stops, length of potential layovers, and even for the cheapest SkyMiles fares.
+Here you can filter by number of stops, potential layover length, and even set a limit for the amount of SkyMiles you're willing to pay.

-You can also choose to sort the results as you wish to help you find the best flights.
+You can also sort the results as you wish to help you find the best flights, lowest prices, and much more.

 Step 4: Select Your Flights & Book!